logoarrowSystem of Rice Intensification

 SRI evaluation was carried out in 2004 - 2005 by PARDYP (People and Resource Dynamics in Mountain Watersheds of the Hindu Kush-Himalayan Region) sponsored by ICIMOD (the International Centre for Integrated Mountain Development).
 This began with a few farmers in Jhiku Khola Watership in 2004 and expanded into a 15-village program in 2005 where over 100 farmers participated in SRI Farmer Field Schools.
 Results included a 40-50% yield increase, 75% reduction in seed requirements and 50-75% reduction in water use, as well as reduced labor for transplanting and irrigation.
 The cost of weeding was 50-60% more, while costs of fertilizer and harvesting remained the same.
 During December 2005, ICIMOD hosted a national SRI workshop in Kathmandu.

-During 2008, ATA's demonstration and education center in Madana Village Development Committee (VDC) area has successfully used SRI methods at 2500 m altitude in southern Humla district of Nepal.
+During 2008, ATA's demonstration and education center in the Madana Village Development Committee (VDC) area has successfully used SRI methods at 2500 m altitude in southern Humla district of Nepal.
 On May 22-23, 2009, a training program was organized in cooperation with World Vision International/Nepal and Sunaulo Bihani Society Development Center.
 In April 2010 the NGO FAYA-Nepal in collaboration with UN/FAO established a demonstration plot and carried out trainings in Kailali district with EU funding.
 Demonstration plots were established in the Dolpa district (Karnali zone) during July 2010.

 Two master's theses on SRI (about productivity and economic viability and weed control) were completed at Tribhuvan University during 2009.
 In a presentation at the 3rd International Rice Congress during 2010, Rajendra Uprety presented evidence that in the Morang District combining SRI with mechanization gave 55% higher yields than conventional cultivation, with 27% reduction in costs of cultivation.
 Several SRI trainings in early 2011 involving government agencies, UN and bilateral aid groups, and national NGOs (see 2011 updates) have increased the spread of SRI in Nepal.
 Reports from a 2010 FAYA-Nepal/Mercy Corps Nepal project showed the System of Wheat Intensification (SWI), an adaptation of SRI principles to wheat, average grain yield increased by 91 to 100 percent with adoption of SWI technology compared to traditional practice.
 Early in 2012, Ram Khadka reported that the Ministry of Local Development have prioritized the System of Rice Intensification (SRI) as an important intervention for food security in Nepal.

-Progress and Activities
+Progress and Activities.

-2011 Updates
+2024 Updates

-1998-2010 -see Nepal activity archives
+1998-2015 -see Nepal activity archives

 Reports and Articles